aungchanmyaethaw/social-media-app-strapi/README.md

 ##### NewsFeed Page

+- Able to see all posts as well as other people post (who are registered memebers of our app)
 - Able to add post
 - Able to give star (if they like the post)
 - Able to delete their own post